Colorectal cancer

 SURGERY

-Stage 0 colon cancer may be treated by removing the tumor using colonoscopy.
-For stages I, II, and III cancer, more extensive surgery is needed to remove the part of the colon that is cancerous.
+Stage 0 colon cancer may be treated by removing the tumor using endoscopic surgery (colonoscopy).
+For stages I, II, and III cancer, more extensive surgery is needed to remove all or part of the colon and rectum that is cancerous.
 This surgery is called colon resection (colectomy).

 Colon resection